Counties 1 Southern North

 Counties 1 Southern North (formerly known as Southern Counties North) is a division at level 7 of the English rugby union system.
-When league rugby first began in 1987 it was a single league known as Southern Counties but since 1996 the division was split into two regional leagues - Southern Counties North and Southern Counties South.
-Counties 1 Southern North currently sits at the seventh tier of club rugby union in England and primarily featuring teams based in Berkshire, Buckinghamshire and Oxfordshire.
+When league rugby first began in 1987 it was known as Southern Counties but since 1996 the division was split into two regional leagues – Southern Counties North and Southern Counties South.
+Counties 1 Southern North currently sits at the seventh tier of club rugby union in England and features teams based in Berkshire, Buckinghamshire and Oxfordshire.
+The league champions at the end of each season are automatically promoted to Regional 2 South Central.
+Relegated teams usually drop to Counties 2 Berks/Bucks & Oxon (North) or Counties 2 Berks/Bucks & Oxon (South).

+Format

+The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
+The results of the matches contribute points to the league table as follows: